basanthjenuhb/Snake-AI/README.md

 dna.py - Maintains data for a single neural network

-snake_imp.py - Manages the snake game ( See line 56 in snake_imp.py to adjust the speed of game )
+snake_imp.py - Manages the snake game

+To Directly see the trained snake
+'''
+$ git checkout playing
+$ python2 play.py